 If your son is playing Saturday or Sunday grassroots football, then he must register or sign for that club.

 The club then registers the player with the local grassroots league.
 This informs them that your son is now a member of that team and can now play for that Sunday team.
 But, if your son receives a separate offer to play on a Saturday for a different grassroots team, this is ok as the two leagues do not conflict.

 This is also the case for playing school fixtures and grassroots fixture.
 In fact, most schools encourage young players to engage in weekend grassroots football.

-Can My Son Play for Two Football Teams: Grassroots and Academy
+Can My Son Play for a Grassroot and Academy Football Team

 When a player signs for a professional academy, things get a little more serious.
 Depending on age (see below) your son may train 3-5 hours a week plus a game or tournament on the weekend.

 So, most academies don’t allow players to continue playing grassroots football.
 Pro clubs invest in expert coaching and care for young players and need them to commit to only them.
 This includes: